 Type #2: High-Density Polyethylene (HDPE)

-Vinyl (V) is one of three plastics that are extremely difficult to recycle in curbside recycling programs.
-It has also been deemed unsafe since it’s been linked to the release of phthalates.
-Plastic wrap is the most common source of vinyl, but it can also be found in other places like windows.
+Polyvinyl Chloride (PVC or Vinyl) is one of three plastics that are extremely difficult to recycle in curbside recycling programs.
+It has also been deemed unsafe since it’s been linked to the release of phthalates, which may harm human health.

 Type #4: Low-Density Polyethylene (LDPE)